mWater/minimongo/README.md

 A client-side MongoDB implementation which supports basic queries, including some geospatial ones.

+Uses code from Meteor.js minimongo package, reworked to support more geospatial queries and made npm+browserify friendly.

 ## Usage

 Minimongo is designed to be used with browserify.